dbuenzli/distrib-crutch.opam/README.md

 opam list -a --repo=distrib-crutch
 ```

+Note that some of the packages here install the [`conf-c-env`] package
+which tweaks environment variables to look for C libraries in your
+opam switch prefix.

+[`conf-c-env`]: packages/conf-c-env/conf-c-env.1/opam

 ## Purpose and limitations

 It is not the aim of this repo to supplant your system packager.
 In